Mike Elko: 2024 season

+2025 season

-As of Week 12, Elko has led the Aggies to an 10-0 record so far—their first time doing such since 1992.
-Additionally, the Aggies were ranked third in the most recent Associated Press Top 25 poll, their highest ranking in 30 years.
-On November 15th, Elko and the university reached agreement to a new six-year contract that would extend through the 2031 season.
-Later that day, the Aggies pulled off the largest comeback in school history against the South Carolina Gamecocks, scoring 28 unanswered points in the second half and winning 31-30.
-SEC teams had lost 286 straight games since 2004 when trailing by 27 or more points, marking an impressive victory for the program.
+Elko led the Aggies to an 11–0 start in the 2025 season, their first time doing such since 1992.
+Additionally, the Aggies were ranked as high as third in the Associated Press top 25 poll, which was their highest ranking in 30 years.
+On November 15, Elko and the university reached an agreement to a new six-year contract that would extend him through the 2031 season.
+Later that day, the Aggies pulled off the largest comeback in school history against the South Carolina Gamecocks, scoring 28 unanswered points in the second half and winning 31–30.
+SEC teams had lost 366 straight games since 1992 when trailing by 27 or more points.
+The Aggies' 11 game win-streak was snapped after a 27–17 loss to the Aggies' archrival, the Texas Longhorns in the Lone Star Showdown, knocking the Aggies out of contention for the SEC Championship Game.
+Elko led the Aggies to the program's first College Football Playoff appearance when they were seeded No. 7 in the 2025 College Football Playoff after finishing the regular season with an 11–1 record.
+The Aggies hosted the No. 10 Miami Hurricanes at Kyle Field in the first round and lost 3–10, ending the season with an 11–2 record.